IRP4IMPACT

 SOH FLEET!

-The EU Batteries Regula????on (EU) 2023/1542 establishes a comprehensive framework for monitoring the aging of batteries used in electric vehicles.
+The EU Batteries Regulation on (EU) 2023/1542 establishes a comprehensive framework for monitoring the aging of batteries used in electric vehicles.
 In the context of urban mobilities, the average lifespan of a bus is around 15 years, whereas the expected lifespan of a battery is eight yearsas a minimum.
-However today, public transport operators (PTOs) rely […]
+However today, public transport operators (PTOs) […]

 Smart Zone Enforcement